“You make your mark by being true to who you are and letting that be your staple.”

 Swiss-born American actress, model, singer and dancer, Kat Graham

 Mischewski Award for Excellence in Dance

 Recipients of the Mischewski Award receive a dance scholarship offering 20 hours of private dance tuition, free of charge!
-Classes will cover the fundamentals of dance across multiple styles, with a focus on a dance of the recipient’s choosing.
+Classes will cover the fundamentals across multiple styles, with a focus on a style of the recipient’s choosing.

-And in addition to honing their craft, recipients of this award will develop their English and communication skills, along with the confidence essential to elevating themselves from hardship.
+And, in addition to honing their craft, recipients will also develop their English and communication skills, along with the confidence needed to elevate themselves from hardship.